michael-green-143/Check-In-Check-Out-App/README.md

 | Jon Meli |
 ## Next steps for readme (this file)
 We need to work as a team to figure out what else should be in this readme file.
 We need a better description and documentation (could go in Wiki section on Git) on stuff and more

+(Authored by Michael) - need to set up CICD pipeline in development and main branches with different environments